dancet/rational-investor/README.md

 3. Temporarily disable the Rational Investor extension in Chrome (remember to re-enable it later)

-**Q:** I don't see my broker in the list of supported brokers, can you add it?
+**Q:** I don't see my broker or portfolio manager in the supported list, can you add it?

-**A:** I am trying to add more brokers, but it will take time.
-If you are handy with JavaScript, please feel free to submit a PR with support for your favourite broker.
+**A:** I am trying to add more products, but it will take time.
+If you are handy with JavaScript, please feel free to submit a PR with support for your favourite broker or manager.

 **Q:** My question isn't answered, where can I find an answer?